-Catoctin Mountain Park offers a variety of educational and interpretive programs focused on cultural heritage and history, ecology, conservation and land use, and natural history.
+Catoctin Mountain Park offers a variety of educational and programs focused on and history, ecology,

 VISITOR PROTECTION

 Currently there are 10 park rangers with law enforcement commissions at Catoctin Mountain Park.
 Their responsibilities include tasks associated with forest or structural fire control; protecting property; gathering and disseminating natural, historical, or scientific information; developing interpretive materials for the natural, historical, or cultural features; investigating violations, complaints, trespass/encroachment, and accidents; conducting search and rescue; and managing historical, cultural, and natural resources, such as wildlife, forests, and recreation areas.
 In addition to these duties, during the deer hunting season, park rangers conduct dawn and dusk patrols within and around the park to help discourage poachers.